ImInTheICU/alos-gg-solver/README.md

 ## Overview

-`alos-gg-solver` is a Python wrapper around `requests.Session` that automatically solves alos.gg Proof-of-Work (PoW) challenges via the `/alosgg/verify` endpoint.
-After solving the CAPTCHA, alos.gg will temporarily whitelist your IP (including any configured proxy), allowing subsequent requests to pass without repeated challenges for a period of time.
+`alos-gg-solver` is a Python wrapper around `requests.Session` that automatically solves alos.gg Proof-of-Work (PoW) challenges using the `/alosgg/verify` endpoint.
+After solving the CAPTCHA, alos.gg will temporarily whitelist your IP (including any configured proxy), allowing requests to pass without repeated challenges for a period of time.

 > **Note: This works for any site using Alos.gg's protection, I've just defaulted to their site for testing purposes.**